icon Ensure Your Academic Success with Our Verified Work Report Service

 Community Health Planning Proposal

-Here, we published a sample of how we addressed the possible “do my assignment for me cheap” request for a healthcare student.
-You can use it as inspiration or guidance for your paper, or take a look at the high-quality papers we provide and place an order with us.
+Here, we published a sample of how we addressed a healthcare student's possible “do my assignment for me cheap” request.
+You can use it as inspiration or guidance for your paper, or look at the high-quality papers we provide and order from us.

-CHPS moves health services to community locations, develops sustainable volunteerism and community health action, empowers women and vulnerable groups, and improves health provider, household and community interaction.
-This program had origins in the activities and research findings of the Navrongo Health Research Centre (NHRC) which has conducted a successful field experiment in Kassena-Nankana District of the Upper East Region.
-The Navrongo experiment tested means of addressing inequities in the health system through mobilization of both health sector and community resources.
+CHPS moves health services to community locations, develops sustainable volunteerism and community health action, empowers women and vulnerable groups, and improves health provider, household, and community interaction.
+This program had origins in the activities and research findings of the Navrongo Health Research Centre (NHRC), which conducted a successful field experiment in the Kassena-Nankana District of the Upper East Region.
+The Navrongo experiment tested ways of addressing inequities in the health system by mobilizing health sector and community resources.

 Overview of Demographics

 The KFH-Woodland Hills Medical Center service area is home to about 1,428,966 people.
 Regarding gender, 50,62% of the population are female, while the rest 49,38% are male.
-The region is characterized by diverse community with the white being the majority (46%), followed by Latinos (33%), Asian (6%), and African American (2%).
-The majority (63%) of the population is aged between 18 and 64 with a small percentage (24%) falling below 18 years bracket, and the rest are older adults (Kaiser Foundation Hospital Woodland Hills, 2016).
+The region is characterized by a diverse community with the white being the majority (46%), followed by Latinos (33%), Asian (6%), and African American (2%).
+The majority (63%) of the population is aged between 18 and 64, with a small percentage (24%) falling below the 18 years bracket, and the rest are older adults (Kaiser Foundation Hospital Woodland Hills, 2016).
 The identified specific needs of this community are many, encompassing unprecedented rates of fast food overconsumption and numerous cases of cardiovascular and circulatory diseases.
-Other significant health issues affecting the region include cancer, road accidents, adult obesity as well as infant mortality.
-It is also worth mentioning that the access to primary care is highly limited.
-Besides, the locals are considerably inactive rarely exercise.
-Overall, the physical environment is not favorable exposing the population to all kinds of illnesses.
+Other significant health issues affecting the region include cancer, road accidents, adult obesity as well and infant mortality.
+It is also worth mentioning that access to primary care is highly limited.
+Besides, the locals are considerably inactive and rarely exercise.
+Overall, the physical environment is unfavorable, exposing the population to various illnesses.
 Therefore, there is an urgent need to address these issues to provide its inhabitants with better health care services.

 Health Disparities

 Health disparities of interest in this study include obesity, diabetes, and mental health.
-Based on community rankings, these health issues were identified as primary health needs of this area.
+Based on community rankings, these health issues were identified as the primary health needs of this area.
 The ranking relies on surveys, focus group discussions and forums, as well as key informant interviews.
-In addition, the researchers utilized data from the Center for Disease Control and Prevention among other government databases to create the health needs priority list.
+In addition, the researchers utilized data from the Center for Disease Control and Prevention, among other government databases, to create the health needs priority list.
 Statistically, about a third of the adult population in this area and the United States, in general, are overweight.
-Evidently, about 36,10% of the locals in KFH-Woodlands Hills neighborhood are obese.
+About 36,10% of the locals in the KFH-Woodlands Hills neighborhood are obese.
 However, this figure is slightly higher by 0,3 margins as compared to the rates at the country level.
 People in this region frequent fast food joints and rarely walk to work.
 Per 100,000 people, there are about 5,87 more fast food restaurants in KFH-Woodlands Hills.
-Those who commute by car to work amount to 76,07% as compared to the state’s figures of about 73,16%.
+Those who commute by car to work amount to 76,07% compared to the state’s figures of about 73,16%.
 Although diabetes is prevalent in the region at 7,60%, it is slightly lower than the state’s, which stands at 8,05%.
-Similarly, the percentage of people in need of mental health services in the region is lower when compared with the country statistics by a 0,2% margin (Kaiser Foundation Hospital Woodland Hills, 2016).
-Despite the fact that these standards are slightly lower as compared to the country’s figures, they are of a great concern to the local community as explained above.
+Similarly, the percentage of people in need of mental health services in the region is lower compared with the country statistics by a 0,2% margin (Kaiser Foundation Hospital Woodland Hills, 2016).
+Although these standards are slightly lower than the country’s figures, they are of great concern to the local community, as explained above.

 Solution to Health Disparities Identified